-- "Instrument": a standard user account with limited access - "Administrator": an administrator account with unrestricted access to the computer/domain
+- "Instrument" : a standard user account with limited access - "Admin" or "Administrator" (depends on firmware image): an administrator account with unrestricted access to the computer/domain

 Some administrative tasks require administrator rights (e.g. the configuration of a LAN network).
 Refer to the description of the basic instrument Setup ([Setup] menu) to find out which functions are affected.